Soft modes in hot QCD matter: Soft modes

 The fRG setup used in the present work is geared towards describing the chiral phase structure of QCD, which is dominated by the light quarks.
 Consequently, $m_\sigma$ can be determined more accurately than $m_K$ in the present set-up.
 Hence, we use the ratio $m_\sigma/m_\pi$ as a measure for the validity of soft mode expansions.
 The result is shown in \Cref{fig:qmm} as a function of $T$ and the pion mass $m_\pi$, where the strange current quark mass is kept at its physical value and only $m_l$ is varied.

 We see that $m_\sigma/m_\pi$ rapidly rises for temperatures below $T_{\rm pc}$.
-In order to find a reasonable criterion to define the range of validity of soft mode expansions, we first consider the expectations for $m_\sigma/m_\pi$ in the critical region $H\in [0, H_{\rm crit}]$.
+In order to find a reasonable criterion to define the range of validity of soft mode expansions, we first consider the expectations for $m_\sigma/m_\pi$ in the critical region $H\in [0, H_{\rm crit}]$, where $\sigma$ is also a soft mode.
 In this region the ratio of the masses is universal and can be extracted from the numerical results in \cite{Engels:2003nq}.
 The largest value for this ratio at $z\geq0$ is reached at $T=T_c$, where one finds $\big(m_\sigma/m_\pi\big)(H)\big|_{H\leq H_{\rm crit}} \approx 2$, independent of $H$.
 It tends towards one with increasing $z$, e.g., increasing $T$ for fixed $H$.
 Thus at the pseudocritical temperature in the critical region one has

-Since the critical region is certainly well described by a chiral expansion, we conclude that it should be valid whenever $m_\sigma/m_\pi > 1$ for $T\lesssim T_{pc}$\,.
+Since the critical region is certainly well described by a soft-model expansion, we conclude that it should be valid whenever $m_\sigma/m_\pi > 1$ for $T\lesssim T_{pc}$\,.